 No that’s not a spelling error.
 It’s a ‘Dad joke’ way of introducing the Vagus nerve – the subject of this blog post.
 There are 12 cranial nerves running down from your brain to various parts of your body.
 They transmit signals from your brain and receive feedback on what is going on.
 The Vagus nerve is also called cranial nerve X (or cranial nerve 10 but in Roman numerals).
-Performing Vagus nerve stimulation can have some pretty dramatic effects on your body.
+Performing Vagus nerve stimulation at home can have some pretty dramatic effects on your body.
+What is Vagus nerve stimulation?
+How does Vagus nerve stimulation work?
+Read on to find out.

 ‘Vagus’ in Latin means wandering.
 The nerve ‘wanders’ from the brain stem over to the auditory canal, down your neck near your carotid artery, through your esophagus, where it branches off into the left and right Vagus nerves.
 See why it wanders?
 Then they go on either side of the Pharynx, down the esophagus and some branches go off to regulate heart function.
 Yada, yada, a little while later it ends up in your colon.